Skip to content

 The Power of Love in Marriage According to the Bible

 The Bible also emphasizes the importance of love in marriage.
 In 1 Corinthians 13:4-8, it says, “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
-It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
+It does not dishonor others, it is not self-seeking, it is not easily angered, and it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 This passage teaches us that love is the foundation of a happy and successful marriage.
 It also reminds us that neglecting your wife is antithetical to the powerful force of love.

 1. Builds a Strong Bond: The power of love in marriage according to the Bible is that it helps to build a strong bond between husband and wife.
 This bond is built through mutual respect, understanding, and trust.
 This bond is essential if the marriage is to last and be successful.